 The south of Thailand has only two seasons - the wet and the dry.
 These seasons do not run at the same time on both coasts of southern Thailand.

-Weather conditions on the East Coast are really good from January to March.
-Ko Samui, Koh Phangan and Koh Tao get little rain and moderate temperatures with refreshing winds.
-From March, temperature starts to rise, usually reaching peak levels in April and May.
+On the East Coast weather conditions are really good from January to March.
+Koh Samui, Koh Phangan and Koh Tao get little rain and moderate temperatures with refreshing winds.
 In May and June might be raining a little, usually in the form of an hour-long afternoon shower.
-In September the monsoon is expected, bringing plenty of rainfall and a rise in humidity.
-Rainfall usually peaks between October and November.
+In September the monsoon is expected, bringing plenty of rainfall which usually peaks between October and November.
+Despite being on East Coast, Hua Hin and Cha-Am experience slightly different weather patterns.

 You are planning to continue your trip up north after visiting Southern Thailand?
-Check when is the best time to visit Thailand's other destinations and choose destination with the best possible weather conditions.
+Check when is the best time to visit Thailand's other destinations and choose destination with the best possible weather conditions wisely.